Artesians/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 Also see a much better graph by Kourinn\#6001 [Google Sheet](https://docs.google.com/spreadsheets/d/1VDOg9eRh7075T5x1kK5tKtiB9E6eFcA07USqPXfc2lo/edit#gid=601754041)

+Something to note is that without extending auras, the total duration of an aura applied to the enemy is equivalent to 2.5 times the gauge of the elemental source in GU plus 7 seconds.
+This alongside the post-tax gauge may be used to calculate the decay rate.
+The letter notation makes it easier to refer to a few standard decay rates.

 ## Overload and Superconduct

 These transformative reactions have a 1x modifier (effectively no modifier).